-Pathways to Children, in partnership with the Rochester Sisters of St. Francis provides financial support and volunteers to the Colegio Anexo San Francisco de Asis (CASFA) a school in Bogota, Colombia.
-The Sisters founded CASFA in 1985 as a direct result of the dismal education practices in Colombia.
-At the time, it was estimated that 1/3 of Colombia’s population was illiterate.
-The Sisters began with CASFA, a school aimed at providing education to the school aged, poverty stricken children of the Codito neighborhood, located in northeastern Bogota.
+Pathways to Children, in partnership with the Rochester Sisters of St. Francis provides financial support and student volunteers to the Colegio Anexo San Francisco de Asis (CASFA) a school in Bogota, Colombia.
+The Sisters founded CASFA in 1985 a school that provides education to poverty stricken children of the Codito neighborhood, located in northeastern Bogota.

-In July 2017, 17 CASFA students from Bogota travelled to Minnesota to reconnet with their recently formed friends from Cristo Rey high school.
-These Colombian travelers to Minnesota had previously been the hosts to the students from Cristo Rey in Bogota in November 2015.
-A double exchange student program was the result which created, what are to be sure, life-long friendships.
-During their visit they practiced soccer with the professional United soccer team, went to a Twins game, experienced being of service to those more needy in the U.S. by voluteering at “Feed My Hungry Children”, helped clean up a North Minneapolis park and assisted in Spanish speaking day care facilities.
+Pathways continues this exchange by bringing the CASFA students to Minnesota to reconnect with their recently formed friends from Cristo Rey high school.
+This double exchange student program creates, what are sure to be, life-long friendships.
+During their Minnesota visit, they practiced soccer with the professional United soccer team, went to a Twins game, experienced being of service to those needier in the U.S. by volunteering at “Feed My Hungry Children”, helped clean up a North Minneapolis park and assisted in Spanish speaking day care facilities.
 Another group of Cristo Rey students will be traveling to Bogota in November 2017 and subsequently their host Colombian students will travel to the U.S. in 2018.

 Note: The butterfly mural belwo was created by CASFA & Cristo Rey students, each half representing symbols from their country.
 Currently each half resides in its “home country.
 The U.S. half will be traveling to Bogota in November with Cristo Rey students.